 An egg donor is a healthy young woman who is between the ages of twenty-one and thirty.
 Our cut off age for applicants is 28.
-This special woman donates a few of her eggs to a recipient who strongly desires to have a child but who is unable to produce eggs from her own ovaries.
-Following their removal, the eggs are fertilized with the recipient’s male partner’s sperm or with donor sperm.
-The resulting embryos are then placed into the recipient’s uterus.
+This special woman donates a few of her eggs to an Intended Parent (IP) who strongly desires to have a child but who is unable to produce eggs from her own ovaries.
+Following their removal, the eggs are fertilized with the IP’s male partner’s sperm or with donor sperm.
+The resulting embryos are then placed into the IP’s uterus.
 She then has the amazing opportunity of becoming pregnant, carrying, and delivering a child to finally create the family she has so long hoped for.
 A donor gives one of the most beautiful gifts possible—the gift of potentially growing a family.

-The recipient of donor egg(s) is someone who desires to have a child but is unable to produce viable eggs from her own ovaries.
+The Intended Parent is the recipient of donor egg(s) that desires to have a child but is unable to produce viable eggs from her own ovaries.
 Various reasons a woman might not be able to produce eggs include premature ovarian failure, infertility due to poor egg quality or age, severe endometriosis, genetic disorders that she does not want to pass on, or elevated follicle stimulating hormone.

 Intended Parents are looking for a donor who matches their physical characteristics so that the child will share physical characteristics with the Intended Parents.
 Once you qualify to be an egg donor through our agency, your information will be placed on our donor list where couples can view your profile and photo.
 We are a completely anonymous egg donor agency so your confidential information will not be shared.
 The Intended Parents will not know your identity but will know your physical characteristics and any pertinent details of your medical and family history.